 • Almonds (along with pistachios) have the most protein of all tree nuts, providing 20g of plant protein per 100g – or 6g in a 30g handful.

-• When it comes to the fatty acid profile of almonds, they contain predominantly heart-healthy mono-unsaturated fat.
+• When it comes to the fatty acid profile of almonds, they contain mostly mono-unsaturated fat (with nearly two-thirds of the total fat in almonds being mono-unsaturated).

-• Just one handful (30g) of almonds gives adults more than 80% of the Recommended Dietary Intake (RDI) for vitamin E – an antioxidant that’s not only good for skin, but also for a healthy heart.
+• Just one handful (30g) of almonds provides adults with more than 80% of the Recommended Dietary Intake (RDI) for vitamin E – an antioxidant that’s not only good for skin, but also for a healthy heart.

 • Almonds are rich in gut-loving fibre.
-They contain 11g fibre/100g, or 3.3g in a 30g handful – making their fibre content roughly on par with a cup of cooked broccoli or two bananas.
+They contain 11g fibre/100g, or around 3.5g in a 30g handful – making their fibre content roughly on par with a cup of cooked broccoli or two bananas.

 • Among tree nuts, almonds are a top source of magnesium (second only to Brazil nuts).
 Studies suggest magnesium has a part in helping to improve insomnia, especially in older people.